kevinolega/minimalchanges/_posts/2016-05-12-10-reasons-why-you-should-blog.md

 You can share to people that you meet what you write about and if they're interested in the same thing then you're automatically closer.

 I've been able to meet so many people simply because I introduced myself as a blogger.

-It got me jobs, made me friends, I've connected to strangers, answered questions and made dozens of new friends.
+Blogging got me jobs, made me friends, I've connected to strangers, answered questions and made dozens of new friends.

 **10. Do the same thing for your loved ones**.

 If I could send a message back in time to my past self, I'd tell him to start a blog for important relationships in my life.

 I'm amazed at how my past self had reached me, got me my confidence, my strong unshakable belief in myself, my passion and energy.

 I would do one for my partner to remind her how much I love her the same thing for my mom, my younger brother and my future kid so I can leave instructions and lessons in case I die sooner than I intended.